cadia-lvl/unit-selection-festival/README.md

 ./run.sh ../ext/data ../ext/ipd_clean_slt2018.mdl
 ```

+If you want to use your own data replace the parameters to the run script with your data folder and your g2p model.

 ## Training with Docker

-If you wish you can train your voice in a Docker container.
+If you wishi, you can train your voice in a Docker container.
-To do this simply build the container using the included Dockerfile and run it:
+To do this simply build a container using the included configuration in `train.Dockerfile` and run it:

 ```Bash
 docker build . --tag lvl-us-is-train -f train.Dockerfile docker run -v ${PWD}/ext/data/:/usr/local/src/ext/data -v ${PWD}/ext/ipd_clean_slt2018.mdl:/usr/local/src/ext/ipd_clean_slt2018.mdl -v ${PWD}/voice/:/usr/local/src/voice lvl-us-is-train:latest
 ```

 # Running

-After training a model you can synthesise new audio.
+After training a model you can synthesize new audio.
-The synthesize process does need the same grapheme to phoneme model as used for training in addition to the files and folders produced in the training process.
+The synthesis process does need the same grapheme to phoneme model as used for training in addition to the files and folders produced in the training process.

 ```Bash